+Learning CSS3: A Reference Guide.
+This overview features a hand-picked and organized selection of the most useful Smashing Magazine’s articles related to CSS3 and published here over all the years.
 Why We Should Start Using CSS3 and HTML5 Today For a while now, here on Smashing Magazine, we have taken notice of how many designers are reluctant to embrace the new technologies such as CSS3 or HTML5 because of the lack of full cross-browser support for these technologies.
 Many designers are complaining about the numerous ways how the lack of cross-browser compatibility is effectively holding us back and tying our hands — keeping us from completely being able to shine and show off the full scope of our abilities in our work.

 Because the technology is still relatively new, prefixes for the browser vendors are required.
+All you need to get some CSS animation happening is to attach an animation to an element in the CSS: Those are the basics.
+Staging Arcs.
 Understanding Pseudo-Element :before and :after.
 Cascading Style Sheet (CSS) is primarily intended for applying styles to the HTML markup, however in some cases when adding extra markup to the document is redundant or not possible, there is actually a feature in CSS that allows us to add extra markup without disrupting the actual document, namely the pseudo-elements.
 You have heard of this term, especially when you have been following some of our tutorials.
 There are actually a few CSS family members that are classified as pseudo-elements such as the :first-line, :first-letter, ::selection, :before and :after.
 But, for this article, we will limit our coverage to only the :before and :after, “pseudo-elements” here will specifically refer to both of them.

 We will look into this particular subject from basics.
 The Syntax and Browser Support The pseudo-elements have actually been around since CSS1, but the :before and :after that we are discussing here were released in CSS2.1.
+What does it do? <p> <span>:before</span> This the main content.
+CSS Animation Studio | by.
+TAS Designs.
+Studio tutorials | CSS Animation Studio.
+The Studio Tutorials will feature some of the newest and recent tutorials on using CSS Animation.
 From using images or text, remember to check this section for the latest tutorials that will surely impress any designer or developer.
 Creating a simple CSS animation Learn how to define specific properties within the keyframe rule to create a very simple css animation.
 Timed notifications with CSS Animation Create a timed notification that displays a progress bar to track when time has completed.
 An introduction to CSS3 Keyframe Animation Using the keyframe rule follow this tutorial to learn how to create smooth css3 animations.

 It can bring attention to certain elements when needed and add emphasises to a section when wanting to point it out.
 Hovering occurs when the mouse cursor rolls over a certain section which puts that section in a “hover state” to change the appearance.
 I’ve created a quick tutorial that uses the hover state to animate with CSS using the animation property.